jeff-nasseri/AICraft/job-tracker/README.md

 - Provides statistical summary of application status
 - Automatically extracts company names and job positions from emails
 - Works directly with MailHarvest's JSON output
+- Exports results to CSV for further analysis

 ## Installation